 johnson, j. & A.E.
 Ali.
 (2016).
 The Climate Activist?
 The inverted quarantine and individuals protecting themselves from environmental "risk" through the consumption of products.
 In F. Wherry and J. B. Schor (Eds.), The SAGE Encyclopedia of Economics and Society. (p.
 389-392).
 Sage Publishing.

-j. johnson & A. E. Ali.
-(In Press, 2016).
+johnson, j. & A. E. Ali.
+(2018).
 Sustainability, greenwashing, and the light green approach to sport environmentalism: An introduction to “sustainability”.
-In Routledge Handbook of Sport and the Environment.
+In Handbook of Sport and the Environment.
 Edited by B. P. McCullough & T. Kellison (Eds.).
+Routledge International Publisher.